Alxzxzz/agentic-era-hack/README.md

 - [x] **Tool Integration & Function Calling**
   - **Reason:** This is a very strong point of the project.
 The agent effectively selects between 4 distinct tools that interact with GCP APIs (Asset Inventory, Recommender) and Gemini for image generation.

-- [ ] **Task Decomposition & Planning**
-  - **Reason:** The current agent responds to direct requests with a specific tool.
-It does not yet demonstrate complex multi-step planning for a single high-level goal.

 ### Implementation & Production Readiness (30%)

 - [x] **Effective Use of GCP & Starter Pack**